Atomwaffen Division: Germany (AWD Deutschland)

 In September 2021, a 20-year-old Marvin E. from the northern Hessian town of Spangenberg was arrested on suspicion of terrorism.
 The investigators found 600 self-made explosive devices belonging to him.
 According to the investigators the man had been in contact with the Atomwaffen Division.
+On 8 May 2023 Marvin E. was found guilty of forming a local chapter of Atomwaffen Division in Hesse, building explosives, procuring firearms and planning attacks with them, he was sentenced to 3 years and 10 months in prison.

 In April 2022, hundreds of police officers in eleven federal states took action against suspected members of the "Atomwaffen Division".
-Among the 50 accused members is a Bundeswehr sergeant.
+Among the 50 accused members was a Bundeswehr sergeant.
 Kalashnikov rifles and gold bars were confiscated in the raids in addition to money and ammunition.

-After months of observation, the police took action in Potsdam on June 3, 2022 and arrested a 17-year-old neo-Nazi said to have prepared right-wing terrorist attacks.
-The teen is said to have obtained instructions for the construction of weapons, ammunition and explosive devices and chemicals for the construction of explosive devices, as well as having built explosive devices and incendiary devices himself and carried out initial explosive tests.
+After months of observation, the police took action in Potsdam on June 3, 2022, and arrested a 17-year-old neo-Nazi said to have prepared right-wing terrorist attacks.
+The teen was said to have obtained instructions for the construction of weapons, ammunition and explosive devices and chemicals for the construction of explosive devices, as well as having built explosive devices and incendiary devices himself and carried out initial explosive tests.
 According to the investigators, findings in his house and business premises confirmed the suspicion.
 The Brandenburg Public Prosecutor's Office initiated proceedings on suspicion of preparing a serious act of violence that is dangerous to the state, violating the explosives law and using signs of unconstitutional organizations.

 On 4 October 2022, the trial of Maurice P. begun.
-Maurice is an alleged Atomwaffen Division member and is charged with attempted murder for cutting the throat of a Jamaican man, barely missing the carotid artery.
+Maurice was an alleged Atomwaffen Division member and was charged with attempted murder for cutting the throat of a Jamaican man, barely missing the carotid artery.

+In November 2024, 450 German police and Austrian and Polish police raided 20 properties and arrested members of an Atomwaffen affiliated group.
+Kurt Hättasch, Kevin Richter and Hans-Georg Pförtsch, who were arrested in the raids, were members of the extremist right party Alternative for Germany (AfD).
+The cell leader of the group Jörg Schimanek was also involved in the illegal sale of Kalashnikovs, silencers and ammunition.

-Atomwaffen Division Europe is a subgroup for Ukrainians and Poles affiliated with the Germans.
-One of the leaders of the group is Patrick G. who is connected to far-right music label Neuer Deutscher Standard and far-right fashion brand Isegrim Clothing.
+Atomwaffen Division Europe was a subgroup for Ukrainians and Poles affiliated with the Germans.
+One of the leaders of the group was Patrick G. who was connected to far-right music label Neuer Deutscher Standard and far-right fashion brand Isegrim Clothing.
 The Polish police raided the apartment of a member and uncovered Nazi memorabilia and expensive body armor.
 According to an investigation by German Amadeu Antonio Foundation published on 19 April 2021, the members were acquiring Uzi submachine guns and had attended Azov training camps in Ukraine.